-I’m interested in the ways that culture, politics, ethics, and aesthetics intersect, so in all of my classes, we analyze texts as part of complex social formations and in specific historical contexts.
-Recently, I’ve taught courses in cultural studies, immigrant literatures, global film, transnational literatures, and writing and resistance.
-I’ve also written on many of these topics, as well as on contemporary postcolonial cultures and their connections to emerging forms of citizenship and neoliberal economic changes.
+I’m interested in the ways that culture, politics, ethics, and aesthetics intersect, so in all of my classes, we analyze texts within complex social formations and specific historical contexts.
+Recently, I’ve taught courses in cultural studies, border narratives, global film, the literature of racial capitalism, and the representation of race in contemporary US film.
+I’ve also written on many of these topics, as well as on contemporary postcolonial cultures and their connections to emerging forms of citizenship and changes in neoliberal economic structures.

 Books